dcunited001/dcunited001.github.io/_drafts/matroids.md

   - Probably related to
     [Ramsey Theory](https://en.wikipedia.org/wiki/Ramsey_theory)

+  - (see metanomics drafts for info on maximum # genes in an organism), but this may also give rise to similar limits in artificial intelligence leading to two options: (1) convergence of a singular hyperintelligence or (2) coordination of networked information processing entities
+    - even though AI doesn need physical space for spatially distributed state because of "network-theoretic maximums for edges", something like this may occur
+    - this would force information processing to be distributed because of the exponential complexity of the information that each entity would process
+    - the answer to this question has major implications for the distribution of agency in a post-convergence, post-singularity world.
+      - does everything converge into one totally distinct hyper-intelligence with total control over itself
+      - or is there a graph theory maximum for networking information processing entities together that requires a degree of separation. in this case, many AI's could try to control as many entities as possible...
+        - and this also forces information to permanently retain a degree of physicality in its state... kinda
+      - these ideas needs a lot of work lmao. these are likely problems encountered in theoretical computer science.

 - probabilistic computing and probabilistic turing machines effectively describe the dynamical state machine programming idea described in my article